 #3 – Trade Wars

 At times countries go on trade wars.
 If suddenly a European country goes on a trade war with an OIL exporting nation and the OIL exporting nation says that they will no longer export crude to that particular European nation, then it will lead to this crash.
-Crude is the most important commodity of the modern economy.
+Crude is an essential commodity of the modern economy.
 Any country runs on oil.
-If OIL is stopped, then the entire economy will come to standstill.
-This will create panic and investors will start dumping stocks.
+If OIL is stopped, then the entire economy will come to a standstill.
+It will create panic, and investors will start dumping stocks.